**This article was updated in February 2019**

 My settlement agreement says ‘without prejudice’ – what does that mean?

-It means the draft agreement is ‘off the record’ and cannot usually be shown to a court or employment tribunal as evidence of admissions against either party.
+It means the draft agreement is ‘off the record’ and cannot be shown to a court as evidence of admissions against either party.
 The legal concept of ‘without prejudice’ is based on the principle that it’s helpful for parties to speak freely when trying to come to an agreement.
 If they know that anything they say in these discussions cannot be used as evidence against them, it allows the parties to be more open.

 The settlement agreement should say that once it has been signed by all the parties, it becomes ‘open’, i.e. the opposite of ‘without prejudice’.